CleanestMink126/DSA-19-Dev/DP/day02/option2/option2.md

 You are free to write these solutions in whichever manner you prefer, top-down or bottom-up.
 Implement at least **two** of the three following problems.

+Nothing should take very long to run.
+Let's say no more than 30 seconds for any of the tests.

 ### Text Justification

 Given a body of text as an array of strings in order (`w`) and the maximum length (`m`) of a line, return a `List` of the indices of the first word of each line of justified text.
 For example: